-What about the second chapter of the very first book of the bible, Genesis 2:24 where God says that “the two [i.e. the husband and his wife] will become one flesh”?
+What about the second chapter of the very first book of the Bible, Genesis 2:24 where God says that “they [i.e. the man and his wife] shall be one flesh”?
+Here, the marriage covenant is clearly defined by God as a binding contract between one man and one woman.
+But as sinful men throughout history would seek to redefine this sacred contract to allow for various forms of ungodly cohabitation, Christ, in Matthew 19:5-8, reminds the reader that “from the beginning it was not so,” for “He which made male and female said, They twain shall be one flesh.”
 Wouldn’t condoning polygamy require God to say “the two or more will become one flesh?”
-Since it is God’s will that the two married persons should in His sight become one, then how is it possible for someone to not regard subsequent marriages as a “breach of the first institution of marriage?”¹ Since it is impossible to have a union of two—and only two—souls within a polygamous context, then is it not irrational to suppose that a man can be permanently joined (at least in this life) to more than one woman at the same time?
-The wives of a polygamous husband cannot all say “My beloved is mine, and I am his” yet when we read these words in Song of Solomon 2:16 we are reminded that even Christ has but one bride—i.e. the single congregation of believers worldwide—thus confirming the biblical standard of monogamous marriage.
-Furthermore, Paul reminds us that in marriage, “the wife hath not power of her own body, but the husband: and likewise also the husband hath not power of his own body, but the wife.”
+If it is God’s will that the two married persons should in His sight become one, then how is it possible for someone to not regard subsequent marriages as a “breach of the first institution of marriage?”¹ Since it is impossible to have a union of two—and only two—souls within a polygamous context, then is it not irrational to suppose that a man can be permanently joined (at least in this life) to more than one woman at the same time?
+The wives of a polygamous husband cannot all say “My beloved is mine, and I am his” yet when we read these words in Song of Solomon 2:16 we are reminded that even Christ has but one bride—i.e. the single congregation of believers worldwide—thus confirming the biblical standard of monogamy (cf. Ephesians 5:31-32).
+Moreover, Paul in 1 Corinthians 7:4 reminds us that in marriage, “the wife hath not power of her own body, but the husband: and likewise also the husband hath not power of his own body, but the wife.”
 Yet, it is impossible for each wife of a polygamous husband to have power over their husband’s body seeing as how the same body is also owned by at least one other woman.
-Hence when God in Matthew 19:4-6, and Mark 10:5-9 reaffirms Genesis 2:24 in explaining what is acceptable within the confines of marriage, this assures us that His standard has never changed in spite of what ancient history records men doing.
-Nevertheless, there is also biblical evidence suggesting that in ancient times (preceding the Mosaic Law) polygamy was already understood to be against God’s will.
+Hence when Christ in Matthew 19:4-6 and Mark 10:5-9 reaffirms Genesis 2:24 in explaining what is acceptable within the confines of marriage, this assures us that His standard has never changed in spite of what ancient history records men doing.
+Nevertheless, there is also biblical evidence suggesting that even in ancient times (preceding the Mosaic Law) polygamy was already well understood to be against God’s will.

-For instance, the English Anglican Bible commentator John Trapp states:
+For instance, the 17th century Anglican Bible commentator John Trapp states: